Patterns and examples

 The right people for the job: Cirencester

 Gloucestershire Area Meeting owns two flats in Cirencester.
-These are let and produce an income for Area Meeting.
+These are let and produce an income for the area meeting.
 Until 2017, the local meeting managed the properties on behalf of the area meeting but it was a drain on energy and resources.
-Find out how they turned things around and found 'the right people' for the job.
+Find out how the meeting turned things around and found 'the right people' for the job.

 Gloucester: Managing our meeting house

 In recent years Gloucester Meeting found itself facing challenges common to many meetings.
 As a small meeting, they knew they had to take bold steps to manage their historic meeting house.

 When a disused chapel was placed up for sale in Ashburton, Friends in Devon explored the idea of having a Quaker presence in Ashburton for the first time.

 Totnes Friends had outgrown their small meeting house.
 They decided to take action and after much deliberation, embarked upon a unique experiment which suited the needs of the meeting.

 Friends in Sawley met in a historic meeting house from the eighteenth century but faced many maintenance and access problems in the space.
 They chose to sell the meeting house and relocate into the centre of their community.

 In 2017, Barnstaple Local Meeting sold their meeting house and have found their meeting rejuvenated in their new rented home.

 Five churches - including Quakers, which constitute the Churches Together group in Wells-next-the-Sea, took an initiative to raise awareness of homelessness.
 They have organised a sleep-out in December for two years to raise money and draw community attention to rough sleeping.